APT Smart Accounting

 The Smart Accounting tool looks at the ensemble of proposed observations in a given proposal and decides which sub-groupings might logically be scheduled together in what is termed as a same scheduling set (SSS).
 If SSSs are identified, APT can reduce the number of assumed major slews required to support your proposal, and this can have a significant and positive effect by lowering the total resource estimate reported for the proposal.
 Smaller changes may also be taken into account (for instance, if the number of assumed visit slews or guide star acquisitions can be streamlined), but the reduction in major slew changes assumed will make the largest difference in the total overheads needed.
 Proposals with observations grouped closely on the sky, with separations less than ~20°, will see the greatest reduction in total time.

 Same scheduling sets are a statistical accounting tool and do not guarantee that the set of observations will be grouped by the actual JWST scheduling system.
 If a set of observations must be scheduled together, use the appropriate special requirements to group or sequence your observations.

 How to run Smart Accounting

 In addition to the description below, you may find this additional help file useful for reference.
-However, due to late developments in the APT Smart Accounting interface (described below), this help file is not entirely current to APT 25.4.1.
-We have chosen to keep this link here because elements of the help file may still be useful.
+Note however, due ongoing development of APT, details of the GUI examples shown may not be current.
+The instructions shown for Smart Accounting are accurate, however, so the help file may still be useful.